 If you’ve been in the digital marketing world for a while now, you’ve heard the term “sales funnel” tossed around like the most important part of your marketing campaign.
 It’s used by online selling “gurus” in those spammy Facebook ads claiming your sales funnel is the key to passive income.
 It’s used by the big-name agencies trying to sell you something.
 In this article, we explain The 5 Stages of the Blog Sales Funnel and How To Use Them.

 At the end of the day, you have to ask yourself if the sales funnel is really worth the hype?
-It really the passive income formula it claims to be?
+Is it really the passive income formula it claims to be?
 In reality, sales funnels are as important as those online gurus make them sound.

 That being said, creating a winning sales funnel is hardly as easy as those “gurus” would have you believe.
 If you fail to create a strong sales funnel, you’ll also fail to make any money.
 However, you can’t just throw together a sequence and call it a day.